For more information contact:

 Institutional Information Systems and Services

-The term “least priviledge” is defined as the principle that a security architecture is designed so that each entity is granted the minimum system resources and authorizations that the entity needs to perform its function.
+The term “least privilege” is defined as the principle that a security architecture is designed so that each entity is granted the minimum system resources and authorizations that the entity needs to perform its function.

 A mobile device is any hand-portable device capable of text, voice, e-mail, instant messaging (IM), photographic messaging, or other types of data communication.
 Desktop and laptop computers are not considered mobile devices.
+(See BPPM 87.10 and 87.11 for description of applicable types of mobile devices.)

 Mobile Device Management (MDM)